dennis6p/adaptive-cards-py/README.md

 ![simple card](https://github.com/dennis6p/adaptive-cards-py/blob/main/examples/simple_card/simple_card.jpg?raw=true)

 💡 **Please note**
-<br>After building the object is done, the `create(...)` method must be called in order to create the final object.
+<br>After building the object is done, the `create(...)` method must be called in order to construct the final object.
 In this case, the object will be of type `AdaptiveCard`.

 To directly export your result, make use of the `to_json()` method provided by every card.